awsdocs/amazon-redshift-developer-guide/doc_source/r_SYSDATE.md

 (1 row)
 ```

-The following query returns sales information for dates that fall between the date when the query is issued and whatever date is 120 days earlier:
+The following query returns sales information for dates that fall between the date when the query is issued and whatever date is 120 days earlier\.

 ```
 select salesid, pricepaid, trunc(saletime) as saletime, trunc(sysdate) as now